bramratz/BINF6410-assignment-2/README.md

 * [BCFtools](https://github.com/samtools/bcftools/releases/download/1.9/bcftools-1.9.tar.bz2)
 * [bwa](https://sourceforge.net/projects/bio-bwa/files/latest/download)

-**4. Example installation of a tool**
+### 4. Example installation of a tool

- * **A.** Untar Samtools, HTSlib, and BCFtools using the following command:
+- Untar Samtools, HTSlib, and BCFtools using the following command:

   `tar -vxjf htslib-1.9.tar.bz2`

- * **B.** Then we run the following command which gets the specific system you are using ready for building the program by ensuring all dependencies are present:
+- Then we run the following command which gets the specific system you are using ready for building the program by ensuring all dependencies are present:

   `./configure --prefix=path/to/installation/destination/`

- * **C.** Next we want to build the software using the steps outlined in the makefile included in the download by running:
+- Next we want to build the software using the steps outlined in the makefile included in the download by running:

   `make`

- * **D.** Laslty to install the software we run the following command:
+- Laslty to install the software we run the following command:

   `make install`

   * It is important to note that if an error concerning permissions is encountered, you may possibly need to use `sudo` at the beggning of     the command.
 Some tools only need `./configure` or `make` to be installed.

-  To use the tools globally without having to specify the path each time - add the path of the tool to the PATH environment variable.
+- To use the tools globally without having to specify the path each time - add the path of the tool to the PATH environment variable.
 Access   and edit the PATH variable at the end of the .bashrc file by running the following commands:

   ```
   cd